jlevy/og-equity-compensation/README.md

 No reader should act or refrain from acting on the basis of any information presented herein without seeking the advice of counsel in the relevant jurisdiction.
-The author(s) expressly disclaim all liability in respect of any actions taken or not taken based on any contents of this guide or associated content.*
+The author(s) expressly disclaim all liability in respect of any actions taken or not taken based on any contents of this Guide or associated content.*

 ## Credits